phollyer/elm-phoenix-websocket/elmPhoenixWebSocket/README.md

 }
 ```

-In order to use Phoenix Presence then you can simply change the following
+In order to use Phoenix Presence you can simply change the following
 lines as below.

 Change: